FabricioRocha/input_br/input_br/planilha/README.md

 #### GOTO 720

 #### GOSUB 730 - Get value from cell address
-Called at lines 880 and 890, it is a one-line subroutine which "parses" a cell address like A19, gets its correspondent value from the D array and puts it in variable V.
+Called at lines 880 and 890, it is a one-line subroutine which "parses" a cell address like A19 stored in variable Z$, gets its correspondent value from the D array and puts it in variable V.

 #### GOSUB 740 - 1220 - Recalculate the whole sheet
 Called only in line 100 if the view mode is set to show values.